 Before we cite the possible solutions or recommendations on how to cope up with teacher burnout, let’s discuss first the causes of this epidemic of teachers.

-What really makes us teachers to burnout?
+What really makes us teachers burn out?
 Is it really primarily because of our students’ behaviors?
-Or is it more of work-environment related stuff like lack of administrative support, pressures from superiors, and the like?
+Or is it more of work-environment-related stuff like lack of administrative support, pressures from superiors, and the like?

 Based on my experiences as a teacher, I can say that many factors can cause this job-related stress.
 It could emanate from our own heavy workloads down to our classroom everyday issues.
 Let me see if we share the same list of causes.

-On a personal tone, yes!
+In a personal tone, yes!
 Too much paperwork tends to lose my balance as a teacher.
-Yes, the pile management syndrome hits me like a rock!
+Yes, pile management syndrome hits me like a rock!
 The existence of too many reports and the like barred me along the way.
 Ultimately, too much paperwork causes stress on my end.

 At times, we get overwhelmed with the expectations of veteran teachers.
 Meeting their expectations, as well as those who are around us, puts pressure on us in certain ways.

 Sometimes our great optimism fades out of the blue because of constantly changing systems.
-As we get accustomed to our practices, we find it difficult to adjust to new approaches and to a handful changes more oftentimes.
-All these things add pressure us not to mention the lack of support by administration.
+As we get accustomed to our practices, we find it difficult to adjust to new approaches and to a handful of changes more often.
+All of these things add pressure to us not to mention the lack of support from the administration.

 Moreover, our stress hovers around the issue of how to handle “colleague back-biting”.
 Unfortunately, it is very common in any workplace.
 They are colleagues who are belittlers, slackers, finger pointers, and more types of backstabbers.
 Commonly, these people are just thinking for themselves and are pathetic!

-Definitely, workplace gossips and personal woes are killing me too!
+Definitely, workplace gossip and personal woes are killing me too!
 Do we share the same story of backstabbing coworkers?
 They feed us negative thoughts and offer us a feeling of inferiority.

-Our superiors or the veterans can be so negative and constantly pick on us.
+Our superiors and veterans can be very negative and constantly pick on us.
 They can be very toxic at times and they are adding to our burden every day.
 If we can’t find a perfect outlet, these people will deteriorate us completely.

 The challenge is on and I accept it.
 I know that both you and I are working hard to stay in the teaching profession because it gives meaning to our existence.
 It’s just a matter of bringing out incredible ways of coping with teacher burnout.